 The Financially Unsavvy US

-The last domestic financial disaster in the US occurred in 2008, when some of the largest banking institutions went bankrupt due to fraudulent practices perpetrated on the working people of America.
-Billions of dollars in savings and pensions were lost, leaving many people broke, having to start over.
+The last domestic financial disaster in the US occurred in 2008.
+During this time, some of the largest banking institutions went bankrupt.
+This was due to fraudulent practices perpetrated on the working people of America.
+It sent shockwaves around the world.
+Billions of dollars in savings and pensions were lost.
+The catastrophe left many people broke, having to start over.
 Who’s to say that won’t happen again?

-Before that, the US stock market crashed in 2000, otherwise known as the “dot com bubble.”
-Then there was that famous day on October 19, 1987 was known as “Black Monday” and was the biggest one-day financial meltdown in American history.
+Before that, the US stock market crashed in 2000.
+This was otherwise known as the “dot com bubble,” as you recall.
+Then there was that famous day on October 19, 1987.
+We call that date “Black Monday” and is was the biggest one-day financial meltdown in American history.
 It resulted in over 500 billion dollars vanishing from the markets.
 Prior to that, the largest well-known financial pandemic was the Great Depression in 1929.
 Added to this are many recessions between now and then that have ravaged the finances of millions Americans.

 Moreover, the US is by far the most in-debt country in the world.
 As the interest on the national debt skyrockets, the odds of many more financial catastrophes in the United States do too.
 This includes the collapse of banks…that your money may be in.
 Don’t rely on the FDIC do bail you out.
 The Federal Deposit Insurance Corporation (FDIC) is a United States government corporation providing deposit insurance to depositors in US banks.
 The only problem is that, yes, it is backed by the most in debt country on the planet.

 It is widely known that diversifying your financial portfolio is the right way to go.
 Putting your money into stocks, mutual funds, index funds and real estate are only a few options for the average investor.
 But if all of those investments are in the USA, they can all be pulled down the same sinkhole.
 In the event of another US financial collapse investments can shrink to a fraction of their original value.